jsdelivrbot/weblearn.js/docs/main.md

-Warning: this documentation is not complete
+Warning: this documentation is not all of weblearn
 # Weblearn.js
 Weblearn.js is a javascript library which allows web developers to perform advanced mathematical tasks and rudimentary machine learning in the browser.
 Recognizing that JavaScript is, in most cases,